SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/main/docs/system_abstraction.md

 > Taking note of our planned abstraction levels helps us keep the design intent clear between files and functions.

-The intent of the System is to be the foundation of the project.
-Master control he held here.

 ---
 # Top-Level

-## User Classes
-Only one class: System
+### System Class:
+The intent of the System is to be the foundation of the project.
+Master control is held here.

+* Run Loop:

+* Timer Loop:

+* GPIO Handling

 ---
 # Mid-Level